cauzzo-s5/SENPAI/README.md

 # SENPAI
  From tissue to segmentation: a modular framework for multi-scale neuron isolation

-PLEASE DOWNLOAD THIS FOLDER BEFORE TESTING AND REVIEWING (DO NOT RUN IN MATLAB ONLINE)
 %%%%%%%%%%%%
 Manuscript: "From tissue to segmentation: a modular framework for multi-scale neuron isolation", Cauzzo et al.
 %%%%%%%%%%%%